DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 author: Peter Yates
 ---

-In April 2026 [Register early career teachers](https://www.register-early-career-teachers.education.gov.uk/) replaced the Manage early career teachers service.
+In April 2026 [Register early career teachers](https://www.register-early-career-teachers.education.gov.uk/) (ECF2) replaced the Manage early career teachers service (ECF1).

 The Manage early career teachers service had no private beta and the service was released to all schools in England in July 2021.